JackV2020/Domoticz-ToonMonitor/README.md

 test the script :
  - ssh root@192.168.2.123 ./toon-performance.sh

+Now to get the plugin into Domoticz restart your domoticz like :

+    sudo systemctl restart domoticz

+After this you can add the hardware and you are ready to use it.
 The Type name of the plugin is 'Jacks Toon Monitor'.

-When you do not like the Type name 'Jacks Toon Monitor' feel free to edit plugin.py and modify it before you actually add your hardware.

-Now to get it into Domoticz restart your domoticz like :

-    sudo systemctl restart domoticz

-After this you can add the hardware and you are all done.

 However, you may want more......